animator/learn-python/contrib/ds-algorithms/time-space-complexity.md

 fib_sequence = fibonacci_sequence(n)
 print(fib_sequence)
 ```

-`Time Complexity Analysis:`
+**Time Complexity Analysis**

 The while loop iterates until the length of the Fibonacci sequence list reaches n, so it takes `O(n)` iterations in the `worst case`.Inside the loop, each operation takes constant time (O(1)).

-`Space Complexity Analysis:`
+**Space Complexity Analysis**

 The space complexity of this function is not constant because it creates and stores a list of Fibonacci numbers.
 As n grows, the size of the list also grows, so the space complexity is O(n), where n is the index of the last Fibonacci number generated.